 We offer discounts for packets submitted early, and levy penalties for packets submitted late.
 The timeline and the amounts of discounts and penalties is listed in each tournament’s announcement.

 Submission of prohibited types of questions: $25 penalty per question

 - Spelling questions, i.e. questions for which the answer involves spelling a word.

-- Binary matching questions, i.e. questions of the form “Given X, name Y” which do not have prose clues.
+- Binary matching questions, i.e. questions of the form “Given X, name Y” that do not have prose clues.

-We do not tolerate plagiarism, and there will be consequences for any instances of plagiarism.
-Please refer to ACF’s policy on plagiarism.
+Plagiarism is not tolerated.
+There will be consequences for any instances of plagiarism.